dantleech/blog/content/posts/2024-02-18-php-problems.md

 **Not a bad comparison**!
 In fact it's even possible that Valinor, since it now also supports [serialization](https://valinor.cuyz.io/latest/serialization/normalizer/), **SOLVES** this issue for me.
+But until I can prove it otherwise, serialization/deserialization in PHP still **annoys me** but hey, at least it's not Node.

 ## No Variadic Promoted Properties

-Promoted properties are nice, let's use one!
+[Promoted properties](https://stitcher.io/blog/constructor-promotion-in-php-8) are nice, let's use one!

 ```php
 class Foobar {